“Hate, in the long run, is about as nourishing as cyanide.”–Kurt Vonnegut

 This lesson doesn’t suggest overlooking something someone did to me.
 It says it’s impossible for anyone to DO something to me.

-Radical actions such as choosing not to attack, to justify, to see the “crime” upsets the going cultural position.
+Radical actions such as choosing not to attack, to justify, to see the “crime” upsets the normal cultural paradigm.
 It creates a resonant field that goes out into the ethers making our world a little sweeter, a little safer, a little more beautiful.

-Pam Grout is the author of 20 books including E-Squared, E-Cubed, Thank & Grow Rich and her latest book, The Course in Miracles Experiment: A Starter Kit for Rewiring Your Mind (And Therefore Your World).
+Pam Grout is the author of 19 books including E-Squared, E-Cubed, Thank & Grow Rich and her new book, Art & Soul,Reloaded: A Year-Long Apprenticeship to Summon the Muses and Ignite Your Daring, Audacious, Creative Side.